|Guide||♦||16 Triplogs||0 Topics|

 Glen Canyon is a touchstone for western river runners.
 It evokes redrock canyons buried beneath the still blue waters of Lake Powell.
 Not all of Glen Canyon is submerged, however.
-15 miles of the Colorado River runs through lower Glen Canyon between Glen Canyon Dam and Lee's Ferry.
+Fifteen miles of the Colorado River runs through lower Glen Canyon between Glen Canyon Dam and Lee's Ferry.
 With a kayak, you can explore this remnant!

-Water Sources: You are on an unsilty river, but it is recommended that you bring all you need.
+You are on an unsilty river, but it is recommended that you bring all you need.

-Camping: Several developed campsites can be found along the river banks.
+Several developed campsites can be found along the river banks.
 These are the only legal campsites in Glen Canyon.